 - Buckhorn Court – Courtney Pines off Gordon Road (The whole cul-de-sac decorates to the extreme.)

-- Springtime Road – Spring View off South College Road (So many decorations you can barely see the front yard!)
+- Springtime Road – Spring View off North College Road (So many decorations you can barely see the front yard!)

-For the past 8 years, WCL has been the best resource for Christmas light displays for our area, so I always recommend looking there first.
+For the past 12 years, WCL has been the best resource for Christmas light displays for our area, so I always recommend looking there first.
+They’ve also expanded the map to cover Leland, Southport, and Boiling Spring Lakes.
+If you’re looking for Topsail and Hampstead, check out this map (there may be a new one for 2017).

 We also attend Enchanted Airlie at Airlie Gardens in Wilmington.
 During the month of December, the folks at Airlie decorate the gardens with over 300,000 lights and visitors are invited to take a self-guided tour, as well as meet Santa and enjoy some hot beverages.
 It’s a magical experience and was voted one of the Southeast Tourism Society’s Top 20 Events for 2012.
-This year, they will also be having a meet and greet with Elsa and Anna from Disney’s Frozen.
+Every year, they add and update the displays so there’s something new to see.
+My family loves the singing Christmas Trees.

 If you’re looking for more Christmas and Holiday events, check out the Holiday Highlights on the tourism development website for Wilmington.
 You can find many of the major annual events there, including info about the Holiday Flotilla where boat owners decorate their vessels with lights and parade them down the Intracoastal Waterway, and the Island of Lights Festival featuring spectacular displays around Carolina Beach and Kure Beach.

-It doesn’t matter if you’re at the north end of New Hanover County or the south end.
-There are some great light displays in every zip code around Wilmington.
-If you know of any good ones that haven’t been mentioned here or would just like to share your own tips for enjoying the holiday lights around our area, we welcome you to leave a comment below.
+It doesn’t matter if you’re at the north end of New Hanover County or the south end, there are some great light displays in every zip code around Wilmington.
+If you know of any good ones that haven’t been mentioned here or would just like to share your own tips for enjoying the holiday lights around our area, we welcome you to leave a comment.

 Have a GREAT holiday season!